plexsystems/konstraint/README.md

 **Konstraint ran without error, but I don't see any new files.**

 This typically means no policies were found, or the policies did not have any `violation[]` rules so they are not compatible with Gatekeeper.
 For more information, see [How Constraints are Created](docs/constraint_creation.md).

+**I imported `lib.XYZ` but Gatekeeper cannot locate `lib.core`?**

+At this time, Konstraint only parses the imports from the policy.
+As many of the libraries rely on `lib.core`, if this is not imported in your policy it will not be included in the generated `ConstraintTemplate` which means not all of the necessary libraries have been included.
+This issue is being tracked in [https://github.com/plexsystems/konstraint/issues/30](https://github.com/plexsystems/konstraint/issues/30).